Pensions in Germany for Foreigners—and How to Report Them

 German Company and Occupational Pensions

 The next on our list of German pension options for expats is a voluntary pension scheme that employers can offer to their employees to augment their retirement savings.
 In Germany, you’ll see these pensions referred to as betriebliche Altersvorsorge (bAV).
 These pension plans come in different forms, including:

 - Direct pension promise.
 This pension scheme is when an employer agrees to pay the employee a specific amount upon retirement.

 - External pension plans.
 This happens when the employer uses a plan via an external provider.
 Examples include life insurance, independent employee pension providers, independent pension funds, and support funds.

 If your employer offers one of these pension options, look for clear advantages over the state pension, such as early payment of a pension.
 Some will have them; others may not.

 Germany follows the US retirement plan treatment per the treaty on employer pension.
 But foreign retirement plans are considered employer-sponsored plans.

-Private German Pensions
+Private German Pensions for Expats